phd1994/query-abbreviation-notes/notes.md

 pruneOneNode method does make a call to formatSql method, but with the PruneAwareFormatter implementation.
 After a node is pruned, the subtree will not be traversed in any future formatSql call.
 Therefore, the complexity of pruneQueryTree is NOT O(n^2).
 If the tree has n nodes, the complexity would be O(n).

-The actual implementation is a little bit more complicated due to (1) the way SqlFormatter and ExpressionFormatter have been implemented and (2) how indentation is propagated in SqlFormatter.
+The actual implementation is a little bit more complicated due to (1) the way SqlFormatter and ExpressionFormatter have been implemented and (2) how indentation is propagated in SqlFormatter. ( This PR also makes some refactoring changes to SqlFormatter and ExpressionFormatter classes for PruneAwareFormatter implementation. )

+#### Role of `isAllowedToBePruned` method

+Some types of Nodes have been handled specially in SqlFormatter and ExpressionFormatter classes.
+For example, `With` and `WithQuery` nodes don't have a corresponding visit method.
+Nodes of type `Table` are treated differently when they are traversed through `visitQuery` method.
+A new `TableSubQuery` node is generated and processed within `visitQuery` method while traversing.
+The algorithm won't be able to prune such nodes, because formatSql calls will fail, when called on subtrees rooted at those nodes. isAllowedToBePruned method takes care of such cases.

+Another possible use of  `isAllowedToBePruned` method is to explicitly exclude nodes that we don't want to prune.
+For example, abbreviation for "SELECT * FROM abcd WHERE presto = awesome", results in "...
+FROM abcd WHERE ..." , because of how `visitQuerySpecification` is implemented.
+If we blackList SELECT class, we can abbreviate the query to "SELECT ...
+FROM abcd WHERE ..." instead.

+#### Testing

+`TestQueryAbbreviator` class tests the logic for abbreviation against a bunch of queries.
+Most of the queries are borrowed from TestStatementBuilder class.